 What are the plans for A4LI to drive change at the Food and Drug Administration?
 Have you considered focusing on expanding the RMAT framework, which caters to cutting-edge medical technologies?

 Dylan – Creating a designation pathway for longevity/aging therapeutics, similar to RMAT, is our goal but not what we are pushing to achieve in the short-term.

 In the past, some people in our community have contacted politicians about life extension but lacked a clear plan of action, which has harmed our image as a movement.
 What can someone who already supports the movement do right now to support political progress?

-Dylan – Sign up for A4LI’s mailing list so we can deploy advocates strategically.
+Dylan – Join our mailing list so we can deploy advocates strategically.
 Let A4LI decide which politicians to target and when.